Our first CMV Marco Polo Cruise Ship experience – Will we cruise with CMV again?

 We returned to our cabin before midnight to put our case out for our disembarkation tomorrow.
 We were rocked back to sleep as we sailed up the Bristol Channel.

 Disembarkation and our thoughts of our first CMV Marco Polo Experience

 The disembarkation process was really easy our colour suitcases were called and we walked straight of the ship and were in our car in 10 minutes.

 Our short cruise on the CMV Marco Polo had come to an end.
 Watch our video to see our final thoughts and whether we would cruise with CMV again.

 Our complete Marco Polo Cruise Ship Review is here.

-We have cruised 15 times so do check out our CRUISING PAGES for more cruise ship reviews and tours.
+We have cruised 15 times so do check out our Cruises page for more cruise ship reviews and tours.

 Here is our video showing you around our Superior Outside Cabin –

 If you enjoyed our post please do share it!

 Let’s get social!
 Come and follow us on social media –